 What is this about?

 Your CSUCSU College, School, or Unit is using an application or software that makes use of UT EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
-See EID in the service catalog for more information.-based authenticationAuthentication Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to a system’s resources., meaning that individuals who sign on to the application sign on using their UT EID and EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
-See EID in the service catalog for more information.
+See our Concepts page for more information.-based authenticationAuthentication Authentication is the act of determining that a person is who they claim to be.
+For more information, see our Concepts page., meaning that individuals who sign on to the application sign on using their UT EID and EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
+See our Concepts page for more information.
 Password.

-As a prerequisite for UT EID authentication, your CSU needs to agree to the Authentication Acceptable Use Policy, not unlike how you and your employees need to agree to the university’s Acceptable Use Policy.
-And, just like the university’s Acceptable Use Policy, your CSU needs to re-acknowledge the Authentication AUP annually.
+As a prerequisite for UT EID authentication, your CSU needs to agree to the Authentication Acceptable Use Policy, not unlike how you and your employees need to agree to the University’s Acceptable Use Policy.
+And, just like the University’s Acceptable Use Policy, your CSU needs to re-acknowledge the Authentication AUPAUP An Acceptable Use Policy (AUP) is a document that outlines a set of rules to be followed by users or customers of a set of computing resources.
+An AUP clearly states what the user is and is not allowed to do with these resources. annually.

 Is this email legitimate?

-The IAM Team supports 289+ unique applications across campus.
+The IAMIAM Identity and Access Management (IAM) is a set of policies, processes, and technologies designed to ensure that the right individuals (identities) have the right access to resources within an organization.
+IAM involves managing and securing digital identities, controlling access to systems and data, and maintaining the confidentiality, integrity, and availability of information.
+Team supports 289+ unique applications across campus.
 In order to facilitate Authentication AUP renewals, the team has automated the renewal process using Splunk <splunk@security.utexas.edu>.

 As of this writing, the link will point to a customized URL at https://iamservices.utexas.edu/auprenewal/ which will redirect to https://utw10570.utweb.utexas.edu/aup/.
 This is correct and expected.